 Clove oil is effective in repelling not just bees and wasps, but all kinds of other insects in general.
 Clove oil alone is very potent in keeping them away and a few drops of it can be used to make sure these bugs never give your home a visit.

 Similar to the effect of peppermint, bees and wasps despise the smell of eucalyptus.
 The plant itself is enough to keep them away, so when they take a whiff of it in your house or garden, they would flutter away.

 Another one of the naturally-occurring plants that keeps bees away is rosemary.
 Its strong scent helps keep bugs away.
 Rosemary oil is very potent in repelling insects especially when used as a spray or when diffused.

-Tea tree oil is probably the most subtle and its scent is not as strong as those of the previously mentioned oils, but it does its job to keep bees and wasps away.
+Tea tree oil is probably the most subtle and its scent is not as strong as those of the previously mentioned oils, but it does its job to keep wasps away.
 Because its smell is not overpowering, this is perfect for those who might be more sensitive to the stronger scents the other oils provide.

 Repel, not exterminate